vredcloudsec/blog/_posts/2018-09-21-The-Super-Duper-Adventure-of-Single-Sign-On:-A-Magical-Password-Quest.md

-**Title: The Super Duper Adventure of Single Sign-On: A Magical Password Quest**
+**The Super Duper Adventure of Single Sign-On: A Magical Password Quest**

-Hey there, little adventurer!
 Grab your explorer's hat and your magic wand, because today we're setting sail on an epic quest into the world of Single Sign-On (SSO).
 It's like having one magic key that opens all your treasure chests.
 Excited?
 Me too!
 Let's dive in.

 **The Problem of Too Many Keys**